Command & Conquer 4: Tiberian Twilight: Development

 Tiberian Twilight is the sequel to Tiberium Wars and had been developed at EA Los Angeles for Windows, Linux, Mac OS and PlayStation 3 platforms.
 It had been widely rumored to be in development after a series of surveys was sent out by Electronic Arts to fans asking about what they would like in Tiberian Twilight.

 Raj Joshi announced in a BattleCast Primetime special report that the game has been in development for several months and he is one of the producers of the game with Samuel Bass being the Campaign Producer.
 Official Command & Conquer Community Manager, Aaron "APOC" Kaufman, later clarified that the game had been well into development for over a year.
 Blindlight handled the story and scriptwriting for Tiberian Twilight, as well as some casting.

 Tiberian Twilight was first announced by EA UK's PR team via Twitter on July 8, 2009.
 The official announcement came the day after together with a Q&A on GameSpot which provided key details about the game.
 Electronic Arts held a contest in which they wanted fans to submit their propositions for a subtitle for the game.
 The winning subtitle was revealed at CommandCom, a private event held at GamesCom on August 21.

 Tiberian Twilight was actually originally intended to be an online game for the Asian pro-gaming market.
 The game was later forced to become the conclusion of the Command & Conquer: Tiberian series in an effort to boost sales.
 It was the first game in the series to implement a form of digital rights management (DRM) that requires constant Internet access; this type of DRM is controversial in that it can be used to target the used games market as well as ensuring that households must buy a copy per person.

-Tiberium Twilight and Renegade are the only Command & Conquer games not to have an expansion pack.
+Tiberian Twilight and Renegade are the only Command & Conquer games not to have an expansion pack.
 An exclusive prequel mission called "Night Moves" was available for those who pre-ordered the game, and later as a free bonus for all users.